 Westlaw’s Grad Elite program provides access to Westlaw for 18 months after graduation.
 Grad Elite gives you access to Westlaw, Practical Law, and Practice Ready solutions for 60 hours per month with no restrictions on use, including for professional and commercial purposes.
 If you graduated from Lewis & Clark in December 2016 or after, you qualify for access to Westlaw through Grad Elite.
 Questions?
 Check out the Grad Elite information page or contact our Westlaw Account Manager, Shay Raja, at firstname.lastname@example.org.

 Legal Research Databases

 Even if you cannot use your Westlaw password this summer, don’t forget about our many other databases.
-All of our BNA publications, RIA and CCH Tax libraries, HeinOnline’s many libraries, and law review databases, and many more remain available to you.
+You have continued access over the summer to HeinOnline, ProQuest and more.`

 All are welcome to use these databases on campus via your own computer, or the public computers in the law library.
 Plus, continuing students may access all of these databases via our off-campus links.

 For more information or with any questions please contact a Boley reference librarian.